 Satish’s monotype prints are executed in a technique through which he is able to pull an infinite series of entirely individual prints from one plate.
 Designed to be viewed as single prints or hung as related color series, his abstract prints compliment his abstract paintings.

 Stone and steel sculpture became important aspects of Satish's oeuvre in the mid-1980s.
 His steel pieces fall into two categories, found object assemblage and Drawings on Steel.
 His alabaster and marble sculptures range from table-sized pieces to monumental scale installation works.
 Conceptual pieces include abstract works in stone, wood, cement and steel.
 His monumental scale stone sculptures include Celebration, a 12' limestone male torso seated on a base that contains engraved representations of all the arts; Out of The Past is a standing male nude, partially exposed from a 15' limestone block.
 His marble work includes Awakening a 12' long, 14,000 pound, reclining male nude.
-Additional private commissions include a 30' found object metal wall and representational pieces in steel and stone.
+Additional private commissions include a 30' found object metal wall, monumental scale limestone pieces and representational pieces in steel and stone.